 Now let me give you that basics of carving a turkey.

-- Start with the legs and thighs.
+1. Start with the legs.
 Cut through the skin and meat until you get to the joint.
 Bend the leg down until is snaps and remove it completely.
 Some prefer to eat the turkey legs whole, so if that's the case - serve them whole on your platter.
 If you'd like - slice the meat off of the legs and thighs and serve that on your platter.

-- Find the breast bone and cut straight down.
+2. Find the breast bone and cut straight down.
 Remove the entire breast lobe.
-Slice the breast across the grain and serve the slices on your platter.
+Set aside for slicing.

-- Remove the wings completely in the same manner that did the legs and thighs.
-Once again, these can be served whole, or you can slice the meat off of them so you have a variety of white and dark meat on your platter.
+3. Remove the wings completely in the same manner that did the legs and thighs.
+Once again, these can be served whole, or set aside for slicing.